petr-permyakov/django-helm-chart/README.md

 # Usage

-1. Add our Helm chart repo `helm repo add django https://burke-software.gitlab.io/django-helm-chart/`
+1. Add our Helm chart repo `helm repo add django https://gitlab.com/api/v4/projects/26807467/packages/helm/stable`
 2. Review our values.yaml.
 At a minimum you'll need to set env.secret.SECRET_KEY and env.secret.DATABASE_URL.
 3. Install the chart `helm install your-app django/django -f your-values.yml`

 # Tips

 - Do you really need kubernetes?
-It's very complex.
 - Use [helm diff](https://github.com/databus23/helm-diff).
 One typo will wipe your app without warning otherwise.
 - While supported, I don't suggest running stateful services like PostgreSQL in kubernetes.
-Upgrades will likely involve downtime or extensive and arcane knowledge.
+There is no clean way to run major upgrades.
 - It's fine to use this chart as a reference for your own chart instead of directly using it.
-- I don't publish versions or changelogs at this time.
-You should probably fork this repo.
+- I don't publish changelogs at this time.
+You may wish to fork this repo.

 ## Managing environment variables and secrets